 A herniated disc, sometimes called a “ruptured” or “slipped” disc, occurs when the soft inner gel of a spinal disc pushes through a tear in its outer layer (annulus fibrosus).
 This can compress nearby spinal nerves, leading to pain, numbness, or weakness in the neck, back, arms, or legs.

 At Midwest Spine & Brain Institute, our board-certified spine and neurosurgeons provide advanced evaluation and personalized treatment for herniated discs-helping patients across Minnesota and Western Wisconsin return to an active, pain-free life.
+Herniated disc is commonly used to treat many of the spine conditions we treat depending on diagnosis and severity.

 What Is a Herniated Disc?